AbdelHameed-Sayed/Nagwa-Task/README.md

 A small application which about the English "Part of Speech" student test.

-In this application, I used express, express-validator, cors for backend, and React.js, React-router, redux toolkit, axios, and tailwind for frontend.
+In this application, I used express, express-validator, cors libraries for backend, and React.js, React-router, redux toolkit, axios, and tailwind libraries for frontend.

 ## Project Screen Shots